h3rb/page/README.md

  * A way to instantly modify database information in a Google Sheets style way using the Bind* functionality of Page class
  * A bunch of jQuery object supports.
  * Lots of undocumented examples.
+ * ACL support for limiting who can edit and what they can edit.

 Philosophy: